| Mexico: Letting

 even in rural but touristy Mexico, a cockfight wouldn't

+be so prominently promoted.
 Luis corrected me immediately.
 It

 was indeed a cockfight.
 But not just any cockfight